frimmy/crwn-clothing/client/README.md

-My version lives at https://frimmy-crwn-clothing.netlify.app/ - using netlify was performant than heroku :shrugs:
+My version lives at https://frimmy-crwn-clothing.netlify.app/ - using netlify was more performant than heroku :shrugs:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).